elizarov/SerializationByConvention/README.md

 }
 ```

 We have something new here.
-We've already seen generic `write` and `read` functions, but here these functions have an
+We've already seen generic `write` and `read` functions, but here these functions are
-additional `name: String` which is where compiled code is going to put the name of the property that is being serialized.
+_qualified_ &mdash; they have an additional `name: String` which is where compiled code is going to put the
+name of the property that is being serialized.

-> Why don't we use `KProperty<*>` instead of `String` here?
-There are several reasons.
+> We could use `KProperty<*>` instead of `String` here, but we don't need anything beyond property's
+_serial name_ here, which can be different from its actual property name.
-For dense and performance-optimized serialization formats an extra indirection will be noticeable on benchmarks;
+For dense and performance-optimized serialization formats an extra indirection will be noticeable on benchmarks,
-it is a common request to be able to tweak _serial name_ of  the property and make it different form the property name itself;
-serialization is not necessarily about properties, but more about serializing the state of backing fields;
+so we show-case higher-performance approach even if it does not matter in this example.
-this "serial name injection" is a part of a more generic mechanism.
+Moreover, this "serial name injection" is a part of a more generic mechanism of _qualifiers_.

 > It might be better to use here some `inline class Name(val name: String)` wrapper on top of a `String` to be
 more explicit about the nature of `name: String` parameter.